Planetary Desert around Compact Binaries: Dynamical Instability Triggered by Resonance-Induced Eccentricity Excitation

-Thereby, these planets, which have undergone large-amplitude variation of $e_p$, are likely to be either ejected from the system or to collide with other CBPs or the central binary stars, leaving only a very small number of survivors in the inner region (as illustrated by the example in the lower panel of Figure \ref{fig:final a and e}).
+Thereby, these planets, which have undergone large-amplitude variation of $e_p$, are likely to be either ejected from the system or to collide with other CBPs or the central binary stars, leaving only a very small number of survivors in the inner region Although the ten realizations are statistically limited, our simulations already show a clear trend: resonance locking combined with planet–planet scattering efficiently clears planet orbits \footnote{ To further highlight the role of the stellar binary in triggering the observed instability, we performed complementary numerical integrations for the same planetary configurations shown in Figures \ref{fig:SA four rings evolution} and \ref{fig:SA nine rings evolution}, but replaced the binary with a single star of equal total mass and considered only Newtonian gravity.
+We find that the four planet system remained stable over $2\times10^7$ yrs, and the nine planet system showed neither significant eccentricity growth nor system wide disruption.
+In contrast, as shown in Figures \ref{fig:SA four rings evolution} and \ref{fig:SA nine rings evolution}, the binary driven secular resonance excites eccentricities rapidly, triggering orbit crossing and scattering on a much shorter timescale.
+This confirms that binary tidal dissipation and resonance advection are essential for efficient clearing of inner planets. }.